 One concern with this trial is that a composite measure was used to indicate poor maternal outcome.
 Progression to severe hypertension (sBP \ge 170 or dBP \ge 110) and postpartum hemorrhage (\ge 1000 mL) reached statistical significance and comprised the majority of the morbidity experienced in both groups.
 Progression to severe sBP and dBP (measured on a single occasion) for the induction group was reduced by 8.63% and 10.73%, respectively.
 When severe sBP and dBP was defined based on 2 measurements, the absolute risk reduction dropped to 4.71% and 5.77%.
-There was not a statistically significant absolute risk reduction for PPH among groups, nor in maternal stay in intensive care units or any other measurment included in the composite.
+There was not a statistically significant absolute risk reduction for PPH among groups, nor in adult intensive care unit stays or any other measurment included in the composite.
 There was no difference in rates of CS or operative delivery between the two groups, nor any difference in any of the neonatal outcomes assessed: fetal death, Apgar score < 7 at 5 minutes, arterial pH < 7.05, or admission to NICU.
 (120) The small size of the HYPITAT trial limits the conclusiveness of findings related to neonatal morbidity and mortality.
-Questionnaires completed by the women who participated in the HYPITAT trial at 6 weeks and 6 months postpartum found no difference in health-related quality of life between the induction and expectant management groups.
+Questionnaires completed by HYPITAT trial participants at 6 weeks and 6 months postpartum found no difference in health-related quality of life between the induction and expectant management groups.
 (121)

-While the HYPITAT trial involved only a small number of women, it is one of the few high-quality studies designed to explore management options available to women with HDP at term, and its findings have been cautiously embraced.
-(122,123) Based on the HYPITAT trial, NICE recommends birth within 24 to 48 hours for women with mild or moderate hypertension and preeclampsia after 37+0 weeks' GA.
+While the HYPITAT trial involved only a small number of participants, it is one of the few high-quality studies designed to explore management options available with HDP at term, and its findings have been cautiously embraced.
+(122,123) Based on the HYPITAT trial, NICE recommends birth within 24 to 48 hours for individuals with mild or moderate hypertension and preeclampsia after 37+0 weeks' GA.
 (10) It is not clear whether the low rate of CS observed in the HYPITAT trial (14% in the induction group and 19% in the expectant management group) could be reproduced in other settings.
 Approximately 27% of births that occurred in Ontario in 2004-2005 were by CS.
 (22) Higher rates of CS (particularly in association with induction of labour) could limit the external validity of the HYPITAT study's findings.